-STATEMENT OF FACTS AND CIRCUMSTANCE WHICH NECESSITATE EMERGENCY ACTION
+STATEMENT OF FACTS AND CIRCUMSTANCES WHICH NECESSITATE EMERGENCY ACTION

 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
 Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, June, July, September, October, November and December 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+In response, the Department adopted emergency regulations to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
 The Department first presented these proposed amendments to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
-At the June, July, September, October, and December 2020 Board of Regents meetings, the Department revised the proposed amendments to provide clarification and additional regulatory flexibility.
+At the June, July, September, October, and December 2020, and February, March, May, and June 2021 Board meetings, the Department revised the proposed amendments to provide clarification and additional regulatory flexibility.

 The proposed amendments provide flexibility related to the following: